Purgenta889/robloxplayniteguide/README.md

 # How To Add Roblox as a Game To Playnite on Windows
 This is a guide on how to add Roblox as a game to Playnite on Windows.
+It also shows you how to add a singular Roblox game to your library.
 You can also view this guide on [Rentry](https://rentry.co/robloxplayniteguide).

 > [!NOTE]
 > This only works for the `RobloxPlayerBeta.exe`.
 This means that the site is not used, rather the Roblox Player app itself is.
 Apologies for the inconvenience.